sefffal/Octofitter.jl/docs/src/custom-likelihood.md

 ## Bonus: Generative model
 The above is sufficient to start sampling from the posterior.
 Ideally, you will also add a function that does the reverse: generate observations from a set of parameters.
 This is useful for a variety of statistical tests.

-Simpling extend the `DirectDetections.genobs` function for your data type in much the same way:
+Simpling extend the `Octofitter.genobs` function for your data type in much the same way:

 ```julia
 # Generate new astrometry observations